digi-embedded/dey-examples/awsiot-sample/README.md

 ===================================
 Demo application to connect devices to AWS IoT.

-This application monitors the CPU temperature and load.
+This application monitors the CPU temperature and load and allows to remotely switch on/off a device LED.

 The demo uploads the device Thing Shadow every minute or when the difference between the current value of temperature or load and the last reported is bigger